remla2025-team16/operation/docs/deployment.md

 ## 1. Introduction

-Welcome to the team!
 This document outlines the deployment architecture of our sentiment analysis application.
 The goal is to provide a conceptual overview of the system's structure, components, and data flow to help new team members get up to speed.

 Our system is a multi-tier web application deployed on a Kubernetes cluster, leveraging Istio for advanced traffic management and observability.